apache/maven-indexer/search-backend-remoterepository/README.md

 caller to either ensure parameters are really G, A and V and to interpret results correctly.

+The queries MUST go from "least specific" to "most specific" (order does not matter, only the contents).
+Hence, it supports only G, A, V, C, E, SHA1, nothing more.
+At least G must be present in query.
+No field value support wildcards.

 Some example use cases:
 * "what is the latest version of GA?"
 * "what classifier exists for GAV?"